router-resources/Router-Nitro-CookBook/Module1.md

 **What is one PRIMARY reason for using cross-chain bridges in the blockchain space?**

 a).
-To increase transaction fees. b).
-To unlock functionalities across different blockchains. c).
-To migrate liquidity from one blockchain to another. d).
+To increase transaction fees. <br>
+b).
+To unlock functionalities across different blockchains. <br>
+c).
+To migrate liquidity from one blockchain to another. <br>
+d).
 Both b and c

 **What is a benefit of using Router Nitro compared to other cross-chain bridges?**